GraphicHealer/AutounattendGUI/README.md

 This is my particular OSDCloud setup, built into easy-to-deploy setup and build scripts.

 > [!WARNING]
-> **This is designed to be used with Ventoy, the bootable flashdrive swiss army knife.
-Please have a Ventoy flashdrive prepared.**
+> **This is designed to be used with Ventoy, the bootable flash drive swiss army knife.
+Please have a Ventoy flash drive prepared.**

 - https://www.osdcloud.com
 - https://www.ventoy.net